Tableau

 serverUrl: Tableau base URL, your API endpoint, usually your Tableau URL homepage.
 For example: <https://eu-west-1a.online.tableau.com>

-For your first sync, it will take up to 48 h and we will let you know when it is complete.
+For your first sync, it'll take up to 48 hours and we'll let you know when it's complete.

-If you are not comfortable giving us access to your credentials, please continue to Client managed below.
+If you aren't comfortable giving us access to your credentials, continue to Client managed below.

 Client Managed